contiki-os/contiki/cpu/x86/mm/README.md

 ### IO and Interrupt Privileges

 The kernel protection domain cooperative scheduling context needs access to IO ports, for device initialization.
-Other protection domains may also require such access.
+Some other protection domains also require such access.
 The IO Privilege Level (IOPL) that is assigned to a protection domain using the relevant bits in the EFLAGS field could be set according to whether IO port access is required in that protection domain.
+This is straightforward for TSS, which includes separate flags settings for each protection domain.
-However, this would introduce additional complexity and overhead in the critical system call and return dispatchers.
+However, this would introduce additional complexity and overhead in the critical system call and return dispatchers for other plugins.
 Instead, the IOPL is always set to block IO access from the cooperative scheduling context.
 Port IO instructions in that context will then generate general protection faults, and the exception handler decodes and emulates authorized port IO instructions.

 Interrupts are handled at ring level 2, since they do not use any privileged instructions.
 They do cause the interrupt flag to be